 What does the permit entitle the holder to

 Änäkäinen 7521 angling permit grants the right to lure fishing (lure, fly, jig), hook and line fishing and ice fishing.

 General fishing rights apply to other waters in the Änäkäinen angling permit area.
 This means that you do not need to pay the fisheries management fee or purchase an angling permit for hook and line fishing or ice fishing with one (1) rod in these pond and lake waters.
-Lure fishing with one (1) rod is also permitted in these pond and lake waters for who have paid the fisheries management fee or are under 18 or older than 64 years old.
+Lure fishing with one (1) rod is also permitted in these ponds and lakes for anglers who have paid the fisheries management fee or are under 18 or over 64 years of age.

 Fishing gear and bait

-During open water season each angler may use one (1) rod with one line.
-The rod must be in the angler’s hand or within reach at all times (no more than 2 metres away).
+During open water season each angler may use one (1) rod with a single line.
+The rod must be held in the angler’s hand or be within reach at all times (no more than 2 metres away).
 The rod may not be left alone for fishing.
-When trolling from a rowboat an angler can use a maximum of two (2) rods, each of them with one line.
+When trolling from a rowboat, an angler may use at maximum two (2) rods, each one with a single line.